SimpleDataLabsInc/prophecy-docs/docs/index.md

 sidebar_label: Prophecy
 ---

-Prophecy is designed to enable all users to be productive with data engineering.
+Prophecy's Data Transformation Copilot is designed to enable all users to be productive with data engineering.
 It also replaces legacy ETL products.
-Following are the primary pillars of Prophecy
+Following are the primary pillars of Prophecy Copilot:

 ## Visual Interface

-Prophecy's low-code designer provides a visual drag-and-drop canvas to develop data pipelines, where business logic can be written as simple SQL expressions.
+Prophecy's designer provides a visual drag-and-drop canvas to develop data pipelines, where business logic can be written as simple SQL expressions.
 We believe it is superior in every way to developing custom scripts:

 - **Many data users:** Our users don't need to be experts in Spark or Airflow, and this enables all the data users - data engineers, visual ETL developers, data scientists and data analysts to succeed.
 - **Productive development:** It is very quick to develop pipelines - you can drag and drop visual blocks into a pipeline and interactively run them to see the data after every step along the journey.
 Even coding data engineers are more productive with our product.